-Cluj International Ceramics Biennale
+Cluj Ceramics Biennale

-The profound shifts in today's world have strongly influenced the course of contemporary ceramics, a sensitive art which evolved towards an interdisciplinary and integrative strategy.
+The profound shifts in today's world have strongly influenced the course of contemporary ceramics, an originally sensitive art which evolved towards an interdisciplinary and integrative strategy.
 The new concepts that are gaining ground attest a type of aesthetics with forms of expression specific to many other genres, the outcome being an ingenious and resourceful alchemy.

 Every two years, over the course of a month, Cluj Ceramics Biennale enables a synergistic series of cultural events in several cities: gallery exhibitions, pottery fairs, film projections, workshops, conferences, public round tables and other smaller events, all gravitating around the main international competition for which a renowned jury usually selects more than a hundred artists from around the world.